-The Employee's spouse underwent surgery to correct a hammer toe deformity of her right and left feet.
+The Employee's dependent daughter underwent surgery to correct a "cock-up" deformity of the fifth toe of both feet and to revise the results of previous surgery.
 This surgery was performed on an outpatient basis by a podiatrist in his office.
 The Employer's rationale for denying this claim is that these procedures constitute major surgery.